 I look forward to trying new things so that I could share them with my Whisk Affair family.
 I have tried to improve a lot on my photography and in the process, I have learned so many interesting things which I would have otherwise missed.

 It has been a wonderful journey and I hope I’ll keep blogging and keep improving in the years to come.
-Recently, we have unlocked one more achievement, and there is no better way for me to celebrate this wonderful milestone than with a traditional Kesar Pista Kulfi recipe to enjoy this moment.
+Recently, we have unlocked one more achievement, and there is no better way for me to celebrate this wonderful milestone than with a traditional homemade Kesar Pista Kulfi recipe to enjoy this moment.

 How is Kulfi different from Ice Cream?

 Kulfi is an Indian version of ice cream which is made using thickened milk, saffron and is loaded with dry fruits.
-The sweetness and the earthy flavours that comes by thickening the milk makes this dessert irresistible.
+The sweetness and the earthy flavours that comes by thickening the milk makes this traditional Indian dessert irresistible.
 It is denser than ice cream and hence it does not melt as fast as ice cream does.

-Made with pure saffron and freshly ground pistachios, it is perfect for dessert during the summers and is healthy too!
+Made with pure saffron and freshly ground almond and pistachios, it is perfect for dessert during the summers and is healthy too!
 With all the dry fruits and Kesar used for making it, this dessert makes you feel nothing less than a royal.

 Variations of Kulfi Recipe